pjedge/longshot_study/genome_tracks/README.txt

 names.txt: list of names for 1000g format chromosomes, for sorting with bedtools

+sv_repeat_telomere_centromere.bed:
+this is the hg38 delly exclusion regions in BED format, accessed from https://gist.github.com/chapmanb/4c40f961b3ac0a4a22fd

 whole_genome_1000g.bed: this file simply describes the regions covering the whole genome from chroms 1-22, X and Y. It will be used as a dummy bed file when simulated read data is assessed for precision and recall and